nkmathew/GDICanvas/README.md

 the handler to be called when the mouse is above the window/canvas.

 #### Docs
-Documentation can be generated using [doxygen](http://www.doxygen.org/index.html) by running the command in the parent directory.
+Documentation can be generated using [doxygen][4] by running:
-You should remove the stylesheet files(**doxygen.css**, **tabs.css**) from the source folder if you prefer doxygen's default layout.
+  + `make docs`: generates documentation with my custom stylesheet
+  + `make doc1`: generates documentation with Doxygen's default layout/styling

 #### What next?
 Creating a turtle graphics library based on GDICanvas once I figure out how to draw